Does My Child Qualify?

 - 3 years old (born January 1 to July 31, 2017)

-Head Start verifies the combined gross annual income of parents/guardians in the household using the annual HHS Poverty Guidelines.
+Head Start verifies the combined gross annual income of parents/guardians in the household using the annual HHS Poverty Guidelines for the 48 contiguous states and the District of Columbia.

 The following children are considered categorically eligible for Head Start regardless of income: